kennetyh/kennetyh.github.io/_pages/about.md

 I was born and grew up in the beautiful city of Basel.
 Before attending the University there, I was an apprentice with Dr Peter Mohr at Roche working on drug discovery for cardiovascular diseases.

-Besides research, my hobbies include photography, traveling, surfing, running and german literature.
+Besides research, my hobbies include photography, traveling, surfing, swimming in the Rhein, running and german literature.